edgexfoundry/edgex-docs/docs_src/design/ucr/Device-Parent-Child-Relationships.md

 ### Requirements
 1. Each device should have a property to indicate which other device is its parent device.
-2. There should be one "main" or "publisher" device, and it should indicate this via a property instead of indicating a parent device (since it has no parent).
+2. In a gateway configuration, with multiple devices, there should be one "main" or "publisher" device, and it should indicate this via a special property instead of a property to indicate a parent device (since it has no parent).
+3. These parent-child requirements do not apply for the case of a single device configuration.
-3. If a device does not indicate which is its parent device, then it shall be inferred that its parent is the main device.
+4. If a device does not indicate which is its parent device, then it shall be inferred that its parent is the main device.
 (This helps with backwards compatability.)
-4. Though it is preferred that the owning service set a device's parent property, this property can also be set by other services via the core-metadata PATCH devices API.
-The owning service can ignore this update if it does not using the parent property.
+5. Though it is preferred that the owning service set a device's parent property, this property can also be set by other services via the core-metadata PATCH devices API.
+The owning service can ignore this update if it does not use the parent property.
-5. Some means provided to answer the question, "What are the child devices (if any) of device x.y.z?".
+6. Some means provided to answer the question, "What are the child devices (if any) of device x.y.z?".
-6. Some standard means to indicate which devices are "system" devices, ie, those without a physical counterpart.
+7. Some standard means to indicate which devices are "system" devices, ie, those without a physical counterpart.
+8. There can be multiple levels (eg, child devices of a child device).
+9. Each child device can only have one parent device.
+10. It is up to the Device Service which manages a parent device to remove all of its child devices if the parent is removed.

 Not a requirement: inheritance of device status via the parent-child relationship.
 Apparently this was a point over which past consideration of parent-child relationships in EdgeX foundered, but it seems complicated for independent services, and can generally be inferred by other services anyway.

 ### Other Related Issues
-Use Case for Application Services Extending Device Data [0003 Extending Device Data](./0003-Extending-Device-Data.md) may be related, as, depending on its solution, it may have to indicate a different Device Relationship ("Extends").
+Use Case for Application Services Extending Device Data [Extending Device Data](./Extending-Device-Data.md) may be related, as, depending on its solution, it may have to indicate a different Device Relationship ("Extends").

 ### References